magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 comfortably and lived more naturally.
 He let the mind be simply the mind, the body simply the body.
 He didn’t force his practice in excess, just enough to loosen the grip of greed, aversion, and delusion.
-Previously he had walked the two extremes: – if happiness or love arose he would be aroused and attach to them.
+Previously he had walked the two extremes: *kāmasukhallikānuyogo* – if happiness or love arose he would be aroused and attach to them.
 He would identify with them and he wouldn’t let go.
 If he encountered pleasantness he would stick to that, if he encountered suffering he would stick to that.
-These two extremes he called and .
+These two extremes he called *kāmasukhallikānuyogo* and *attakilamathānuyogo*.

 The Buddha had been stuck on conditions.
-He saw clearly that these two ways are not the way for a Clinging to happiness, clinging to suffering: a is not like this.
+He saw clearly that these two ways are not the way for a *samaṇa.* Clinging to happiness, clinging to
+suffering: a *samaṇa* is not like this.
 To cling to those things is not the way.
 Clinging to those things he was stuck in the views of self and the world.
 If he were to flounder in these two ways he would never become one who clearly knew the world.
 He would be constantly running from one extreme to the other.
 Now the Buddha fixed his attention on the mind itself and concerned himself with training that.

 All facets of nature proceed according to their supporting conditions;
 they aren’t any problem in themselves.
 For instance, illnesses in the